SSCC presents ‘Voices of the Earth’ - The Times Gazette

-SSCC Theatre Company will present “Voices of the Earth: From Sophocles to Rachel Carson and Beyond,” on Saturday, June 15 at 7:30 p.m. in the Edward K. Daniels Auditorium on Southern State Community College’s Central Campus, 100 Hobart Drive, Hillsboro.
+The SSCC Theatre Company will present “Voices of the Earth: From Sophocles to Rachel Carson and Beyond,” on Saturday, June 15 at 7:30 p.m. in the Edward K. Daniels Auditorium on the Southern State Community College Central Campus, 100 Hobart Drive, Hillsboro.

 This reader’s theatre production, directed by Rainee Angles, features Bob Brown, Paula Campagna, Francine Frank, Carol Hayward, Ian Holmes, Leslie Holmes, Mark Holmes, Jozlyn Napier, Matt Waits and Sarah Wuellner.